 Here is an ad for a clock recently offered on an online for-sale site.
 Here is the description.
 The clocks dose not work it needs some work 80 dollars or best offer And here is the image that is attached.
 There is only one image.
 Would you as the buyer even ask more questions about … More Crazy Clock Ads – would you buy this clock?

 We were making our way to Missouri after beginning our journey in Maine in early May (2017).
 We only had one very important stop along the way because for the past 5 years I have always wanted to see the NAWCC clock museum in Columbia, Pennsylvania.
 Ever since I seriously wrapped my head around clock … More Visit to the National Association of Watch and Clock Collectors museum

-This article will explain what the clock key is for and why the correct size for your clock is important.
+This article will help explain what the clock key is for and why the correct size for your clock is important.
 Mechanical clocks require periodic winding.
-Some must be wound once a day but most are wound once per week.
-A key that fits well should not be tight or difficult to insert but it should … More Clock key sizes – do you have the right one?
+Some must be wound once a day (30-hour clocks) but most are wound once per week (8-day clocks).
+A key that fits well should not be tight or difficult … More Clock key sizes – do you have the right one?